dzackgarza/Notes/Obsidian/zettelkasten/unstable homotopy groups of spheres.md

 ![Unstable Homotopy Groups of Spheres](figures/2-22ReadingNotes-52d83%201.png)

 # Survey articles on homotopy groups of spheres
-From Hatcher:

 Connections between homotopy groups of spheres and low-dimensional geometry and topology have traditionally been somewhat limited, with the [[Hopf bundle]] being the thing that comes most immediately to mind.
 A fairly recent connection is Soren Galatius' theorem that the homology groups of $Aut(F_n)$ (the automorphism group of a free group) are isomorphic in a stable range of dimensions to $H_* \Loop^\infty \Sigma^\infty S^0$, the space whose homotopy groups are the stable homotopy groups of spheres.

-Other posters have alluded to the Kervaire-Milnor theory (from "Groups of homotopy spheres.
-I") which shows how,
+## Relation to Classification of Manifolds

 > Kervaire-Milnor theory ("Groups of Homotopy Spheres") and Pontryagin-Thom show that our knowledge/ignorance about the stable homotopy groups of spheres is reflected in knowledge/ignorance about classification of manifolds.

-## Relation to Classification of Manifolds

 In each dimension $n$, one has a group $Θ_n$ of smooth $n$-manifolds that are homotopy $n$-spheres, up to h-cobordism, under connected sum.
 This has a subgroup $bP_{n+1}$ of boundaries of parallelizable $n+1$-manifolds.
 Assume n>4, so h-cobordism classes are diffeomorphism classes.